No Bake Oatmeal Protein Balls

 Protein balls need to be either chilled in a refrigerator or frozen.
 If stored at room temperature they will become soft and not keep long.
 To ensure they are stored well, place in a sealed glass/plastic container and refrigerate for up to 1 week or freeze for 1 to 2 months.

-Extra Tips & Ingredient Substitutes for Oatmeal Protein Balls
+Extra Tips & Ingredient Substitutes

 - Crumbly batter?
 If for some reason your dough mixture comes out crumbly and you are unable to form success ball shapes then add additional maple syrup until mixture can hold together.
 Test by pinching between fingers.